kaimenyi001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file -  creates a file named exactly
-8-cwd_state - writes into a file the results of ls -la 9-duplicate_last_line - duplicates the last line of the file
+8-cwd_state - writes into a file the results of ls -la 9-duplicate_last_line - duplicates the last line of the file 10-no_more_js - deletes all the regular files (not the directories) with a .js extension